shrey-savani/testcheck/README.md

 - terraform plan
 - terraform apply -auto-approve

-# Move Minikube Project Directory
-- cd testcheck/Terraform

 ## 1. Create a New Helm Chart for the NGINX deployment
 - helm create nginx-webserver

-# After creating the Helm chart, you can deploy it to your Kubernetes cluster using the following command
+### After creating the Helm chart, you can deploy it to your Kubernetes cluster using the following command
 - helm install nginx-webserver ./nginx-webserver

-# Verify the Deployment
+### Verify the Deployment
 - kubectl get pods
 - kubectl get svc nginx-webserver